Julia-XAI/XAIBase.jl/README.md

 It also allows you to use input-augmentations from [ExplainableAI.jl][url-explainableai].

 ## Interface description
-This only requires you to fulfill the following two requirements:
+XAIBase only requires you to fulfill the following two requirements:

-1. An XAI method has to be a subtype of `AbstractXAIMethod`
+1. An XAI algorithm has to be a subtype of [`AbstractXAIMethod`][docs-abstractxaimethod]
-2. An XAI method has to implement the following method:
+2. An XAI algorithm has to implement the following method:

 ```julia
 (method::MyMethod)(input, output_selector::AbstractOutputSelector)
 ```

-* The method has to return an [`Explanation`][docs-explanation]
+* the method has to return an [`Explanation`][docs-explanation]
-* The input is expected to have a batch dimensions as its last dimension
+* the input is expected to have a batch dimensions as its last dimension
-* When applied to a batch, the method returns a single [`Explanation`][docs-explanation], which contains the batched output in the `val` field.
+* when applied to a batch, the method returns a single [`Explanation`][docs-explanation], which contains the batched output in the `val` field.
-* `AbstractOutputSelector`s are predefined callable structs
+* [`AbstractOutputSelector`][docs-abstractoutputselector]
-  that select a single scalar value from a model's output, e.g. the maximally activated output of a classifier using [`XAIBase.MaxActivationSelector`][docs-maxactivationselector] or a specific output using [`XAIBase.IndexSelector`][docs-indexselector].
+  are predefined callable structs that select scalar values from a model's output, e.g. the maximally activated output of a classifier using [`MaxActivationSelector`][docs-maxactivationselector].

 Refer to the [`Explanation`][docs-explanation] documentation for a description of the expected fields.
-For more information, take a look at [`src/XAIBase.jl`](https://github.com/Julia-XAI/XAIBase.jl/blob/main/src/XAIBase.jl).
+For more information, take a look at the [documentation][docs].

 ## Example implementation
 Julia-XAI methods will usually follow the following template: